-I am a developer on 2-3 person team, building a SaaS with curated education and unique tools to help businesses evaluate their market position, focus on key issues, set SMART goals, develop actionable strategies, establish metrics, manage projects and collect/report data to demonstrably improve sustainability in five areas: Environmental, Social, Governance, Business Model and Management.
+I was a developer on 2-3 person team, building a SaaS with curated education and unique tools to help businesses evaluate their market position, focus on key issues, set SMART goals, develop actionable strategies, establish metrics, manage projects and collect/report data to demonstrably improve sustainability in five areas: Environmental, Social, Governance, Business Model and Management.

 Before software development, I taught science for twenty years, at three venerable institutions in and near Philadelphia: